 The Ministry of Internal Affairs is responsible for the General Inspectorate of the Romanian Police, the gendarmerie, border police, the General Directorate for Internal Protection, and the Directorate General for Anticorruption.
 The General Directorate for Internal Protection has responsibility for intelligence gathering, counterintelligence, and preventing and combatting vulnerabilities and risks that could seriously disrupt public order or target Ministry of Internal Affairs operations.
 The minister of interior appoints the head of the directorate.
 The Romanian Intelligence Service, the domestic security agency, investigates terrorism and national security threats.
 The president nominates and the parliament confirms the service’s director.
 Civilian authorities maintained effective control over the intelligence service and the security agencies that reported to the Ministry of Internal Affairs.
 Members of the security forces committed some abuses.

 Significant human rights issues included: cases of cruel, inhuman, or degrading treatment or punishment by the government; widespread official corruption; lack of investigation and accountability for violence against women and girls; and crimes of violence targeting institutionalized persons with disabilities and members of ethnic minority groups.

 The judiciary took steps to prosecute and punish officials who committed abuses, but authorities did not have effective mechanisms to do so and delayed proceedings involving alleged police abuse and corruption, with the result that many of the cases ended in acquittals.
-Impunity for perpetrators of human rights abuses was a continuing problem.
+Impunity for perpetrators of some human rights abuses was a continuing problem.